China Beijing: CET Language Intensive

 The program is based at Capital Normal University.
 CNU is a top tier university in China, with 28,000 students and a longstanding relationship with CET— it hosted the first CET program back in 1982.
 The CNU campus is large, modern, and filled with resources, including a gymnasium, sports fields, libraries and student centers.
 There are several subway and bus stops near the campus, allowing students to easily access many areas within Beijing.
 Renovated classrooms — equipped with air purifiers — are bright, modern, and comfortable, creating the perfect setting for learning Chinese.

-Curriculum: All 16 credits earned on the program are CHIN classes.
+The other credits earned on the program are also CHIN classes.
 Students take 20 hours per week of Chinese language classes with some of the best teachers in the field.
 The level of classes that each student takes will depend on the results of a placement test at the start of the program.
 Students completing CHIN 202 at Lewis & Clark typically place into the Beijing program’s 260 or 300-level.
 A description of the 301-level classes are listed below:

 - Grammar and Vocabulary - This course emphasizes not only acquiring vocabulary from the text and related materials used in class, but also understanding associated synonyms, near-synonyms and antonyms.
 Additionally, students receive the specific instruction needed to understand and utilize difficult grammatical terms and structures (including common proverbs, colloquialisms, etc).